kuroki-ryota/kuroki-ryota.github.io/_pages/about.md

 Graduate student at the University of Tokyo.

-Name in native script: 黒木 亮汰
+Name in Japanese: 黒木 亮汰

 Interests: constructive algebra

+E-mail: kuroki-ryota128 [at] g.ecc.u-tokyo.ac.jp

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.